Neuron: Neurological disorders

 Charcot–Marie–Tooth disease (CMT) is a heterogeneous inherited disorder of nerves (neuropathy) that is characterized by loss of muscle tissue and touch sensation, predominantly in the feet and legs extending to the hands and arms in advanced stages.
 Presently incurable, this disease is one of the most common inherited neurological disorders, affecting 36 in 100,000 people.

-Alzheimer's disease (AD), also known simply as Alzheimer's, is a neurodegenerative disease characterized by progressive cognitive deterioration, together with declining activities of daily living and neuropsychiatric symptoms or behavioral changes.
+Alzheimer's disease (AD), also known simply as Alzheimer's, is a neurodegenerative disease characterized by progressive cognitive impairment, together with declining activities of daily living and neuropsychiatric symptoms or behavioral changes.
 The most striking early symptom is loss of short-term memory (amnesia), which usually manifests as minor forgetfulness that becomes steadily more pronounced with illness progression, with relative preservation of older memories.
 As the disorder progresses, cognitive (intellectual) impairment extends to the domains of language (aphasia), skilled movements (apraxia), and recognition (agnosia), and functions such as decision-making and planning become impaired.

 Parkinson's disease (PD), also known as Parkinson's, is a degenerative disorder of the central nervous system that often impairs motor skills and speech.
 Parkinson's disease belongs to a group of conditions called movement disorders.
 It is characterized by muscle rigidity, tremor, a slowing of physical movement (bradykinesia), and in extreme cases, a loss of physical movement (akinesia).
 The primary symptoms are the results of decreased stimulation of the motor cortex by the basal ganglia, normally caused by the insufficient formation and action of dopamine, which is produced in the dopaminergic neurons of the brain.
 Secondary symptoms may include high-level cognitive dysfunction and subtle language problems.
 PD is both chronic and progressive.

 Myasthenia gravis is a neuromuscular disease leading to fluctuating muscle weakness and fatigability during simple activities.
 Weakness is typically caused by circulating antibodies that block acetylcholine receptors at the postsynaptic neuromuscular junction, inhibiting the stimulative effect of the neurotransmitter acetylcholine.
 Myasthenia is treated with immunosuppressants, cholinesterase inhibitors and, in selected cases, thymectomy.